JoschuaGoetz/se_flutter_testing/README.md

 The actual app is made by [DennisRein](https://github.com/DennisRein/se_flutter).
 This repository just displays how to test a flutter app

+## Disclaimer
+This is also supposed to be the handout.
+I didn't convert this to Pdf because converters are not so good with code.
+So enjoy markdown.
+Full tutorial is [Flutter]

 ## Installation

 1. Install flutter -> https://flutter.dev/docs/get-started/install